heiskr/u/README.md

 #### 2.3.4 Inline-Indent

 Having to hit return just for a single-line block doesn't feel right.
-The colon character here replaces the newline plus indent.
+The comma character here replaces the newline plus indent.

 ```
-map lis (to value: divide value 3)
+map lis (to value, divide value 3)
 ```

 #### 2.3.5 Then